Sam Riegel

+Early life

+Samuel Brent Oscar Riegel was born in Washington, D.C. on October 9, 1976, the son of Lenore and Kurt Riegel.
+His mother later married author Jerome Charyn.
+His father works as a radio astronomer, environmental executive, and sailor.
+Riegel is of Jewish descent, with his grandmother being a Holocaust survivor.
+He is the older brother of actress Eden Riegel and the younger half-brother of filmmaker Tatiana S. Riegel.
+He grew up in Northern Virginia, where he began performing in local theater at the age of six.
+He was cast in the touring production of Les Misérables at the age of 11, and performed in The Sound of Music three years later.
+He also had television roles on Guiding Light and Another World as a teenager, but opted to pursue a career onstage over screen acting as he preferred the live feedback of a theater audience.
+He joined the Upright Citizens Brigade shortly after graduating from college.

 Career

-He has worked for 4Kids Entertainment, Bang Zoom!
-Entertainment, TAJ Productions, NYAV Post, and Studiopolis.
+Riegel has worked for TAJ Productions, 4Kids Entertainment, Bang Zoom!
+Entertainment, NYAV Post, and Studiopolis.
 In 2018, he received the Daytime Emmy Award for Outstanding Directing in an Animated Program for his work on Danger & Eggs.

 He is also a cast member of the popular web series Critical Role, in which he and other voice actors play Dungeons & Dragons.
 Critical Role was both the Webby Winner and the People's Voice Winner in the "Games (Video Series & Channels)" category at the 2019 Webby Awards; the show was also both a Finalist and the Audience Honor Winner at the 2019 Shorty Awards.
 After becoming hugely successful, the Critical Role cast left the Geek & Sundry network in early 2019 and set up their own production company, Critical Role Productions.
 Soon after, they aimed to raise $750,000 on Kickstarter to create an animated series of their first campaign, but ended up raising over $11 million.
-In November 2019, Amazon Prime Video announced that they had acquired the streaming rights to this animated series, now titled The Legend of Vox Machina; Riegel reprises his role as Scanlan Shorthalt.
+In November 2019, Amazon Prime Video announced that they had acquired the streaming rights to this animated series, now titled The Legend of Vox Machina.
+Riegel reprises his role as Scanlan Shorthalt.
 He hosts the All Work No Play podcast and spinoff web series with his Critical Role co-star and best friend Liam O'Brien.